 Press the Confirm key again to move all podcasts feeds.

 Note: You can only delete or move all episodes of a podcast feed when you have podcast episodes on your device.

+Note: when on the feeds list, it is also possible to move all podcast episodes (from all your feeds) to your SD card.
+Cycling with the 3 key, you will find this option, press the Pound key to select.
+The total number of episodes will be announced; press the Pound key again to confirm the operation.

 TuneIn Radio